thecsea/static-site-creator/README.md

 [Example site](http://static-site.thecsea.it/) we are not responsable for any issues, also issues realted to privacy and security of the storage

+To save the images into files you cna use [json images saver](https://github.com/thecsea/json-images-saver)

 ## Features
 - [x] Export to javascript object for pug (ex balde) template
 - [ ] Export to any text format